Erd\H{o}s-P\'osa property of $A$-paths in unoriented group-labelled graphs: Preliminaries

 \subsection{3-blocks}

 Let $G$ be a graph.
 A subset $U\subseteq V(G)$ is \emph{2-inseparable} if no set of at most two vertices of $G$ disconnects two vertices of $U$ in $G$.
 A 2-inseparable set is \emph{maximal} if it is not properly contained in another 2-inseparable set.
-Observe that if $U$ is a maximal 2-inseparable set, then for every component $C$ of $G-U$, there are at most two vertices in $U$ adjacent to a vertex in $C$.
-A \emph{$U$-bridge} is a subgraph $H$ of $G$ such that $H$ is either an edge with both ends in $U$, or the subgraph obtained from a connected component $C$ of $G-U$ by adding the vertices $X\subseteq U$ adjacent to $C$ as well as all edges joining $U$ to $C$.
+Observe that if $U$ is a maximal 2-inseparable set, then for every component $C$ of $G-U$, there are at most two vertices in $U$ adjacent to a vertex in $C$; otherwise, there is a vertex $v\in V(C)$ such that there are three paths from $v$ to $U$ in $G$ that intersect each other only at $v$, and $U\cup\{v\}$ would be a larger 2-inseparable set.
+A \emph{$U$-bridge} is a subgraph $H$ of $G$ such that $H$ is either an edge with both ends in $U$, or the subgraph obtained from a connected component $C$ of $G-U$ by adding the vertices $X\subseteq U$ adjacent to $C$ as well as all edges joining $X$ to $C$.
 The \emph{attachments} of a $U$-bridge $H$ are the vertices in $U\cap V(H)$.
 A \emph{3-block} of $G$ is a graph $B$ such that $V(B)$ is a maximal 2-inseparable set in $G$ and for all $u,v\in V(B)$, there is an edge $uv\in E(B)$ if and only if there exists a $V(B)$-bridge in $G$ whose attachments are $u$ and $v$.
 Note that, if $|V(B)|\geq 4$, then $B$ is a 3-connected graph.